Exercise One - Muscles Under Eyes

 So who is this guy making these strange faces at you?
 It's the creator of this website, Tom Hagerty.
-I'm kind of old and have been doing facial exercises for a long time.
+I have been doing facial exercises for a long time.
 I think the exercises I'm going to show you have postponed some of the effects of aging, like the loose skin at the front of the neck and the lines that often develop under the eyes and around the mouth.

 I would have preferred a young woman to model these exercises, but most young women don't usually like to look ridiculous.
 Carol Burnett would not have minded making these faces.
 Her appearance in front of a camera commands a lot of cash though.